nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 3. If the new service description contains changes compared to the current service description in the security server, a warning is displayed.
 To proceed with the refresh, click **Continue**.

-When the service description is refreshed, the existing services’ settings are not overwritten.
+When the service description is refreshed, the existing services' settings are not overwritten.

 ### 6.3 Enabling and Disabling a service description

 **Access rights:** [Service Administrator](#xroad-service-administrator)

-A disabled service description is displayed in the services’ list with a disabled switch icon on the same row.
+A disabled service description is displayed in the services' list with a disabled switch icon on the same row.

 Services described by a disabled service description cannot be accessed by the service clients – if an attempt is made to access the service, an error message is returned, containing the information entered by the security server's administrator when the service description was disabled.